How to Understand MT5 Backtesting Reports? (A Must-Learn for Beginners)

 For example, you can observe:

-• Are there many trades with high MFE (potential maximum profit) but low final profit? → This may indicate the EA closed trades too early, missing out on potential gains.
+- Are there many trades with high MFE (high potential profit) but low final actual profit? → This may suggest the EA closed trades too early, missing out on potential gains.

-• Are there many trades with high MAE (potential maximum loss) ? → This may indicate the EA's stop-loss points are set too far or losing trades are held too long, incurring unnecessary interim losses.
+- Are there many trades with high MAE (high potential loss) ? → This may suggest the EA's stop-loss points are set too far or that losing trades were held too long, incurring unnecessary interim losses.

-In short, it helps check if the EA tends to "not earn enough on profitable trades" or "lose too much on losing trades," guiding whether the exit mechanism needs optimization.
+In short, it helps check if the EA tends to "not earn enough on profitable trades" or "lose too much on losing trades," prompting consideration of exit mechanism optimization.

 C. Holding Time vs P/L Scatter Plot